hellozhuo/ycm_configure/README.md

 Edit or create your .ycm_extra_conf.py or just use mine, add it into your program root dir

 That all the whistles and bells, enjoy it!

+Question2 solution:
+replace pdb.py in python2's lib with this pdb.py